divyanshyadav/functional-programming-in-typescript/README.md

-# Functional programming with Javascript
+# Functional programming in TypeScript

 ## References